I will share some additional thoughts on:

 Async and written: Set up your systems to be “async and written first” and have clear escalation paths to notify your colleagues if something is urgent or you are blocked.
 Long form, written content forces you to think and communicate clearly and exposes the gaps in your own thinking.
 It takes more time to write, but ultimately the trade off is worth it especially at scale.

 Public by default: Many companies communicate privately or in small groups by default.
 In reality, most communication which is not about sensitive topics (usually people/hr) should be public, especially if it about product or priorities.
 Defaulting to public first allows more people across the organization to learn from each other and to dive in and get more context rapidly if they require it.
 There is some risk of information overload or separating out what is important from what is not, but this is something that you get better at with practice.

 Quality video and audio matters: I still think synchronous communication can be important, in particular 1x1s with your direct reports, managers and close peers.
 When you do have synchronous meetings having quality video and audio matters.
-Good lighting and a decent mic (I recommend a boom headset/mic combo like this Jabra Evolve) do matter when having video calls.
+Good lighting and a decent mic does matter when having video calls.
+I recommend a boom headset/mic combo like this Seinheiser USB Mic, over bluetooth alternatives.

 Time zones are hard: Even if you set up good systems for distributed, asynchronous work, a very large spread in time zones can be hard for building a team’s culture, feelings of isolation and unblocking colleagues.
 If you can set up teams with reasonable time zone overlap, it’s easier.

 Onboarding guide for new employees: Invest in a written onboarding guide for new employees with a checklist they can complete themselves.
 Ask each new employee to improve this onboarding guide for the next person.